editor & poet

 from, “An Academic in Exile”

-Read The New Yorker’s profile on Karen Swallow Prior
+Read The New Yorker’s profile on Karen Swallow Prior, Ph.D.

 Selected Publications